 - 1. Command ROTPRBIN can be used for three different tasks, all related to binnings requested by the user by means of EVENTBIN (p.
-127) or USRBIN (p.
-262): - (a) to define the precision used at run-time to store the accumulated scores of selected binnings - (b) to allocate a reduced amount of memory as a storage for selected binnings - (c) to set the correspondence between the index of a transformation (rotation/translation as defined by command ROT-DEFIni, see p.
-230) and the index of selected binnings. - 2.
+128) or USRBIN (p.
+267): - (a) to define the precision used at run-time to store the accumulated scores of selected binnings - (b) to allocate a reduced amount of memory as a storage for selected binnings - (c) to set the correspondence between the index of a transformation (rotation/translation as defined by command ROT-DEFIni, see p.
+235) and the index of selected binnings. - 2.
 The USRBIN/EVENTBIN output values are always in single precision, regardless of the run-time storage precision used.
 Run-time storage precision, which is double by default, should never be changed for binnings defined by USRBIN to prevent severe loss of data (adding small amounts in the rounding can result in values no longer increasing with the number of primary particles).
 However, this is unlikely to happen with EVENTBIN binnings, which are reset at the end of each history. - 3.
 In many cases, binnings defined by EVENTBIN result in a number of sparse "hit" cells, while all other bins are empty (scoring zero).
 In such cases, it is convenient to allocate less storage than required by the whole binning structure.
 See also Note 2 to option EVENTBIN, p.
-127. - 4.
+128. - 4.
 Binning space transformations (rotations and translations) are those defined by a ROT-DEFIni card.
 That is, the variables used for scoring are the primed one (x', y', z') (see Notes 4 and 5 to option ROT-DEFIni).

-'''

-..+...1...+...2...+...3...+...4...+...5...+...6...+...7...+...8

-ROTPRBIN 85500.
-0.0 0.0 2.0 6.0 2.0
+\...+...1....+...2...+...3...+...4...+...5...+...6...+...7...+...8 ROTPRBIN 85500.
+0.0 0.0 2.0 6.0 2.0 st Set single storage precision for binnings 3, 4 and 5

-'''